thewisestworm/thewisestworm.github.io/projects/fsae_electric/accumulator.md

       <div class="feature-text">
         <p><strong>Custom Copper Busbar Fabrication</strong></p>
         <p>
-          To make the custom copper busbars for the accumulator, I set up a CNC routing workflow using blue painters tape and 3M Super 77 spray adhesive to hold the thin copper stock totally flat on the table.
+          To manufacture the busbars I tested many setups until I found a reliable way to hold and machine the thin copper sheet.
+I ended on a process where I covered the work surface and copper with blue painter’s tape, then used 3M Super 77 between the tape to hold the copper in place during machining.
+After machining the busbar shapes, I removed the tape, flattened the copper, and used custom 3D-printed jigs to add thermal relief bends to the busbars.
         </p>
         <p>
-          I used a 30-degree engraving bit, zeroing the Z-axis by running a continuity check with a multimeter.
-After dialing in the correct kerf depth and machining the paths, I removed the tape and rolled the pieces flat with round stock so they were ready to press into their final shapes for thermal relief.
+          I machined the module rails out of UHMW on a CNC Mill.
+I found that UHMW deformed from machining heat, which made tight tolerances difficult to achieve.
+After making these parts, I read up more in DFM and applied what I learned to the polycarbonate module sides, which I machined as a 1-operation part from a single sheet on a CNC Router.
         </p>
       </div>
     </div>